OpenAiTx/OpenAiTx/projects/bird-bench/BIRD-Interact/README-en.md

 BIRD-INTERACT supports two evaluation modes as mentioned above:

-   - **c-Interact**: Conversational Interaction, which is a passive mode with a fixed workflow.
+   - **c-Interact**: Conversational Interaction is a passive mode with a fixed workflow.
 The code and detailed information can be found in `bird_interact_conv`.
-   - **a-Interact**: Agentic Interaction, which is an embodied active mode where the workflow is dynamic and model-driven.
+   - **a-Interact**: Agentic Interaction is an embodied active mode where the workflow is dynamic and led by models.
 The code and detailed information can be found in `bird_interact_agent`.

 ### 🐣 Lite Version